14 February 2026

 “Big-Big H(o)mer” credited to Carol Rieger PG, RPG, PMP

-Dear Dan, Just wanted to thank you and Midwest Geosciences Group for the slugs we have purchased over the past 2 years.
+Hello Dan, Just wanted to thank you and Midwest Geosciences Group for the slugs we have purchased over the past 2 years.
 Again, slug testing was a painless and positive experience using the Big H(o) slugs, especially supported by equipment from our buddies at In-Situ.

 As for “Little-Big H(o)mer”, he may not have provided as intense a workout, he but performed admirably.